sfaut/zimbra/README.md

 $zimbra = Zimbra::authenticate($host, $user, $password);
 ```

 > To shorten following examples, `use`, `require` and authentication will be snipped.
-I assume `sfaut\Zimbra` is instanciate in `$zimbra`.
+Assume `sfaut\Zimbra` is instanciate in `$zimbra`.

 ## Error management

 An exception is raised when authentication or an other `sfaut\Zimbra` statement failed.
 So, you should encapsulate statements with `try/catch/finally` blocks.

 ```php
 try {